tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * **Validation logs:**
   Logs will be recorded into MySQL data table to audit posting pattern under the specified condition.

-* **Multiple source of IP Geolocation database:**
-  Free IP Geolocation database and REST APIs are installed into this plugin to get a country code from an IP address.
-There are two types of API which support only IPv4 or both IPv4 and IPv6.
-This plugin will automatically choose an appropriate API.

 * **Cooperation with full spec security plugin:**
   This plugin is simple and lite enough to be able to cooperate with other full